HugoDaniel/hugodaniel.com/content/posts/2025-09-23-webgpu-shader-unknown-limits.md

 </code>
 </details>

+Maybe Safari is trying to perform some expensive optimizations in this massive expression that Chrome skips.
+These two browsers seem to have different implementation strategies in the WGSL compilers.

 ### 6 - Amount of functions possible

 Now what about the amount of functions we can have in a module (private space)?